Online Filing and Payments

 What If I Change My Mind After I Have Completed the Credit/Debit Card Transaction?

-If you make a payment by credit/debit card and later decide to reverse the transaction, you may be subject to penalties, interest or other fees imposed by the Department of Revenue for nonpayment or late payment of tax.
+If you make a payment by credit/debit card and later decide to reverse the transaction, you will need to contact your bank to cancel the transaction.
+However, you may be subject to penalties, interest or other fees imposed by the Department of Revenue for nonpayment or late payment of tax.

 What If I Change My Mind After I Have Completed the Bank Draft Transaction?